small-tech/comet/README.md

 ```

 If you do not pass an argument (if `"args": []`), Comet will launch in the debugger with the Welcome screen.

-### AppCenter preview

-To test how the app will look on AppCenter, do the following:

-1. Uncomment the `<icon/>` tag in _data/comet.appdata.xml.in_.

-2. Build the app:
-    ```shell
-    task/build
-    ```

-3. Run AppCenter, asking it to display your local _appdata.xml_:
-    ```shell
-    io.elementary.appcenter --load-local build/org.small_tech.comet.appdata.xml
-    ```

-Remember to comment out the `<icon />` tag in _data/comet.appdata.xml.in_ after you’re done previewing your app in AppCenter or your Flatpak builds will fail.

 ### Translations